Arouven/Terrorists-Killer/README.md

 # Terrorists-Killer
- A JS game (internetprogramming2019.epizy.com)
+ A JS game build on unity (internetprogramming2019.epizy.com)

-An Unity Project.
+Free source code.

+Download and play the game on internetprogramming2019.epizy.com or simmer.io

+Enjoy!!!